Andrew McCutchen Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

+- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.

-- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.
+- The Red Sox had a 4.54 team ERA that ranked 25th among all league pitching staffs.

-- The Red Sox allowed 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.